-World War II forces sweetheart singer Vera Lynn dies at 103
+Vera Lynn, singer who buoyed Britain’s troops during World War II, dies at 103

 A plumber’s daughter, Vera Margaret Welch was born on March 20, 1917, in London’s blue-collar East Ham neighborhood.

 She took her stage name from her grandmother’s maiden name.
-She started singing in social clubs at age 7 and dropped out of school by 11 when she started touring Britain with a traveling variety show.
+She started singing in social clubs at age 7 and dropped out of school by 11 when she started touring with a traveling variety show.
 By 17 she was a band singer, and at 21 — when the war started — she was a known performer.

 She married band musician Harry Lewis in 1941, and he went on to manage her career.
+They had one daughter, Virginia.

-Lynn appeared in a handful of films: “We’ll Meet Again” (1942), playing a young dancer who discovers her singing voice; “Rhythm Serenade” (1943), in which she plays a woman who joins the Women’s Royal Navy and organizes a nursery in a munitions factory; and “One Exciting Night” (1944), a comedy about a singer who is mistakenly caught up in a kidnapping.
+Lynn appeared in a handful of films: “We’ll Meet Again” (1942), playing a young dancer who discovers her singing voice; “Rhythm Serenade” (1943), in which she played a woman who joins the Women’s Royal Navy and organizes a nursery in a munitions factory; and “One Exciting Night” (1944), a comedy about a singer who is mistakenly caught up in a kidnapping.

-While Lynn is best remembered for her work during the war, she had great success during the post-war years.
+While Lynn is best remembered for her work during the war, she also had success during the post-war years.
 Her “Auf Wiedersehen Sweetheart” in 1952 became the first record by an English artist to top the American Billboard charts, staying there for nine weeks.
-Lynn’s career flourished in the 1950s, peaking with “My Son, My Son,’’ a No. 1 hit in 1954.
+Lynn’s career flourished in the 1950s, peaking with “My Son, My Son,” a No. 1 hit in 1954.

 After staying away from the business for years, she had a 1970s comeback single “Don’t You Remember When” and even covered Abba’s “Thank you for the Music,” but fans still really wanted to hear the wartime classics.
 Lynn was made a Dame of the British Empire in 1975.